Table of contents

 Trending vs non trending

-The first decision you need to make is to determine whether you are trading an asset that is trending or range bound.
+The first decision you need to make is to determine whether your system should generate signals for trending or range bound markets.
 This decision will determine which indicators and oscillators you choose to create your signals.

 Our example of EUR/USD is a trending asset, as most currency pairs are.
 We will therefore adopt trend following indicators.
 We shall use simple moving averages for our signals.